InsightSoftwareConsortium/ITK-Wasm/BREAKING_CHANGES.md

 please see [the migration
 guide](doc/content/docs/itk_js_to_itk_wasm_migration_guide.md).

+## From 1.0.0-b.101 to 1.0.0-b.102

+- apply-presentation-state-to-image presentation-state-file is an argument, as opposed to an optional parameter, since it is required.

 ## From 1.0.0-b.72 to 1.0.0-b.73

 - Emscripten modules no longer support filesystem-based IO for binary size / performance.